ModernPGP/modernpgp.github.io/openpgp-summit/future.md

   - 2  Weakly in favor of an open wiki at GnuPG
   - 1  Strongly in favor of an open wiki at GnuPG

-At first, we want to pushlish there material from the first summit
+- At first, we want to publish the material from the first summit
   - Agenda and attendees (nobody opted out)
   - Slides of presentations by the projects
   - Working Group topics and their outcomes